ssonkiya/ssonkiya.github.io/_posts/2017-1-7-Building-Your-Data-Science-Network-Part-2.md

 ## Conclusion

-Fulfilling networking is, at its heart, about building great relationships and becoming part of a community.
-As I've discussed in [previous posts](https://robinsones.github.io/Making-R-Code-Faster-A-Case-Study/), part of the reason I choose to program in R is because I've found an incredibly supportive community.
-People (even us strong introverts!) are social, and we generally have more fun and are more productive when we can lean on each other for help.
-And others want to help; just look at how many have signed up to help answer questions and mentor data science newcomers at [data helpers](https://www.datahelpers.org/) (this is a greater resource for finding someone to reach out to).
+Remember that others want to help; just look at how many have signed up to help answer questions and mentor data science newcomers at [data helpers](https://www.datahelpers.org/) (this is a greater resource for finding someone to reach out to).
+And the person who's most helpful to you is probably not the most famous data scientist.
+You'll likely learn more by talking with peers facing the same issues, [teaching beginners](https://twitter.com/sarahmei/status/929225969881161728) to force a deeper understanding of core topics, or asking someone who recently accomplished your goal (e.g. giving your first talk).

 The main way I try to help others in the community is through these posts, and I'll be back to tackling the [challenges of A/B Testing](https://www.youtube.com/watch?v=SF-ryGgLOgQ) soon.

 [1] Never talk to someone just to get an introduction to someone else; this goes back to the "not using people" principle.

-## Extra

-Whether in applying for a job, getting a promotion, or establishing a reputation in your broader field, you've probably heard something along the lines of "it's all about who you know."
-So how does one go about building this all-important network: By sending out a million unsolicited linkedin requests with no message to every person with the title "data scientist;" making it a goal to hand out 20 business cards at a meetup once a week; or sending emails to prominent data scientists with the subject line "Can I pick you brain?"

-**Absolutely not**.

-Building a network is not a numbers game, and it's not about looking to get the largest personal benefit from the least time invested.
-But, unfortunately, that's how some people approach it.
-I wrote this post to offer some suggestions for a better way.